 We work with those affected by:

-Cerebellum Ataxia, Cerebral Palsy, Post stroke
+• Cerebellum Ataxia, Cerebral Palsy, Post stroke

-Vertigo, Cervicogenic Dizziness, BPPV
+• Vertigo, Central & peripheral Vestibulopathy, Cervicogenic Dizziness, BPPV

-Autism, ADHD, Visual, Auditory & Sensory processing disorders
+• Autism, ADHD, Visual, Auditory & Sensory processing disorders

-Learning Disorders, Dyslexia, Working Memory
+• Learning Disorders, ADD, Dyslexia, Working Memory

 An alteration to the brain or body due to a biomechanics, inflammatory or neurological insult results in a change in function not just to the brain but to many areas of the body.
 These changes result in inappropriate information being sent to the relay centers of the brain.

 The Vestibular System is responsible for regulating balance, movement, muscle control, posture and eye position and stability.
 The vestibular system is most often one of the major culprits in the sensory mismatch of feedback to our brain.
 By using sensory, motor and receptor based applications we can improve pathways to the brain which have become altered due to inappropriate feedback.
 Treatments are intended to integrate brain functioning and retrain the parts of the nervous system that may be malfunctioning by creating neuroplasticity.
 Treatment is not a” one size fits all” approach.
 Rehabilitation programs are dependent on your exam findings.
 The longer someone’s brain is adapting to negative changes, the longer it will take to rehabilitate their way out of it.